winstonvan/Inform/README.md

 # Inform
-Internet Gaming Disorder Assessment Tool
+Internet Gaming Disorder Assessment Tool.
+Written in Java for Android.
+Uses the Google Firebase API for user authentication and Google's Cloud Firestore to store data.

 <details>
 <summary>Building the application</summary>